-The TraceME module is installed in the vehicle, or attached to the object, and remains inactive until the vehicle/objects needs to be located.
+The TraceME device is installed in the vehicle, or attached to the object, and remains inactive until the vehicle/objects needs to be located.
 This ‘listen before talk’ algorithm is essential for a succsful anti-theft systems, since criminal gangs often try to locate and disable most RF transmitting devices.
-For battery powered devices which are being used for example in logistic applications, minimizing RF-transmissions enlarges the module’s battery lifetime.
+For battery powered devices which are being used for example in logistic applications, minimizing RF-transmissions enlarges the device’s battery lifetime.

 Radio propagation systems (especially indoor) are facing many practical difficulties like reflections and obstructions, caused by specific site parameters such as floor layout, walls, and numerous reflecting surfaces.
 However, by using a minimum of three transmitting beacons and an intelligent software algorithm, accurate (up to 50 cm) indoor positioning based on triangulation is possible.